 - Non-discrimination of all victims in a State Party to the Paris Convention, irrespective of nationality, domicile or residence.

 The Brussels Supplementary Convention (Federal Law Gazette [Bundesgesetzblatt] 1976 II, 310, 319; 1985 II, 690) is ancillary to the Paris Convention; only State Parties to the Paris Convention may accede to the Supplementary Convention.
 It is supplementary in the sense that its purpose is to mobilise additional funds to compensate damage resulting from a nuclear incident where the funds provided by the liable operator under the Paris Convention prove to be insufficient.
 The additional compensation provided under the Supplementary Convention is available solely to victims in State Parties to this Convention.

 Germany has signed both the Protocol of 12 February 2004 amending the Paris Convention 1960/1982 (PÜ-2004, Federal Law Gazette [Bundesgesetzblatt] 2008 II, 904) and the Protocol of 12 February 2004 amending the Brussels Supplementary Convention 1963/1982 (BZÜ-2004, Federal Law Gazette [Bundesgesetzblatt] 2008 II, 920) and fulfilled their respective ratification requirements at domestic level in 2008.
 The purpose of each of these amending protocols is to substantially increase the liability and compensation amounts payable in the event of a nuclear accident.
 However, for these amending protocols to enter into force, a specified number of State Parties, stipulated in the Conventions, must have deposited their instruments of ratification.
-In neither case has this figure been reached.
+This figure is expected to be reached by 1 January 2022.

 In addition to the above, the following international conventions apply to nuclear liability: